Mathematical methods for `baselinenowcast`

 The multiplicative model works by iteratively “filling in” the reporting triangle starting from the bottom left, and moving column by column from left to right until the bottom right of the triangle is filled in.

-The method requires at least one observation, at delay \(d=0\) for the most recent reference time, located at the bottom left of the reporting triangle in Figure ?? above.
+The method requires at least one observation, at delay \(d=0\) for the most recent reference time, located at the bottom left of the reporting triangle in Figure 2.1 above.
 The method assumes that the values at each delay \(d\) for the recent times, \(t\), will consist of the same proportion of the values previously reported for earlier times \(t\).
-To fill in the missing values for each column \(d\), we sum over the rectangle of completely observed reference times for all \(d-1\) columns (block top left) and sum over the column of completely observed reference times for all of the entries in column \(d\) (block left).
-The ratio of these two sums is assumed to be the same in the missing entries in column \(d\), so we use the entries observed up to \(d-1\) for each incomplete reference time (block bottom left), and scale by this ratio to get the missing entries in column \(d\).
+To fill in the missing values for each column \(d\), we sum over the rectangle of completely observed reference dates for all \(d-1\) columns (block top left) and sum over the column of completely observed reference dates for all of the entries in column \(d\) (block left).
+The ratio of these two sums is assumed to be the same in the missing entries in column \(d\), so we use the entries observed up to \(d-1\) for each incomplete reference date (block bottom left), and scale by this ratio to get the missing entries in column \(d\).
 This process is repeated for each delay from \(d\) up to the maximum delay \(D\).
 At each iteration an additional reference time entry is computed as the delay \(d\) increases.

 The delay distribution is then estimated from the filled in reporting matrix, using the same algorithm as described above for the case of the complete reporting square.